theopensystemslab/planx-new/README.md

 Our `main` branch is deployed to AWS staging (editor.planx.dev) and `production` is deployed to our AWS production environment (i.e. editor.planx.uk and the custom subdomain like planningservices.{council}.gov.uk) using Github Actions.

 We work in feature branches and open pull requests against `main`.
-Pull requests will spin up a Vultr server running Docker to test the whole stack (eg database migrations, API changes, frontend changes, Storybook, etc) and generate unique links that can be shared for user-acceptance tesing.
+Pull requests will spin up a Vultr server running Docker to test the whole stack (eg database migrations, API changes, frontend changes, Storybook, etc) and generate unique links that can be shared for user-acceptance testing.
 Pull request environments use the domain pattern `<service>.<PR#>.planx.pizza` and are often simply referred to as "pizzas".
 The only changes which cannot be fully tested on a pizza are changes related to Pulumi infrastructure-as-code because this is only deployed in AWS environments, not via Docker.

 Pull requests will automatically deploy to a new pizza.
 To skip pizza deployments, include `[skip pizza]` anywhere in your commit message.